y-lan/tinyagent/README.md

 # tinyagent

-A tiny LLVM-based agent with minimal dependencies, written in Python.
+**A tiny LLVM-based agent with minimal dependencies, written in Python**

+- *Currently only pydantic and requests are necessary*

 ## Quick Install
 ```bash